 The following are bruises/injuries/burns that should prompt a thorough assessment:

 Babies and young children can also sustain serious head injuries as a result of abusive head trauma.
-Physical signs include reduced conscious levels, vomiting, irritability, apnoea (a pause/temporary stopping or of breathing) or irregular breathing.
+Physical signs include reduced conscious levels, vomiting, irritability, apnoea (a pause/temporary stopping of breathing) or irregular breathing.

 The following are often regarded as indicators of concern:

-Child protection checks must be initiated for the child and any siblings.
+AHT must be considered in children presenting with BRUEs, and Child protection checks must be initiated for the child and any siblings.
 Any suspicions must be reported immediately to the duty social worker.

 Children can have accidental bruising, but the following must be considered as highly suspicious of a non-accidental injury unless there is an adequate explanation provided and experienced medical opinion sought: